GoogleCloudPlatform/cloud-opensource-java/README.md

 Google Cloud Java libraries.
 For manually generating the dashboard, see [its README](./dashboard/README.md).

-## Java Library Best Practices
+# Java Library Best Practices

 [The Java Library Best Practices](./library-best-practices) are a set of rules that we believe will minimize problems for consumers of interconnected Java libraries.

-## Linkage Checker Enforcer Rule
+# Linkage Checker Enforcer Rule

-[Linkage Checker Enforcer Rule](./enforcer-rules) verifies that the transitive dependency tree of a Maven project does not have any [linkage errors]( ./library-best-practices/glossary.md#types-of-conflicts-and-compatibility).
+[Linkage Checker Enforcer Rule](./enforcer-rules)  is a Maven enforcer rule that detects [linkage errors]( ./library-best-practices/glossary.md#types-of-conflicts-and-compatibility) in the current project.

-## Google Library BOM
+# Google Library BOM

-[Google Library BOM](boms/cloud-oss-bom) is a Bill-of-Materials (BOM) that lists of Google Cloud Java libraries with their versions.
+[Google Library BOM](boms/cloud-oss-bom) is a Bill-of-Materials (BOM) that provides consistent versions of Google Cloud Java libraries that work together without linkage errors.
-We choose the managed dependencies so that they are consistent with each other as much as possible.
 To understand how BOMs help library users avoid dependency conflicts, read [Declaring Dependencies on Google Java Libraries](DECLARING_DEPENDENCIES.md)